 (.
 STORE 1,2 +FLAGS (aflag))but you can’t store two different flags to two different messages in the same action.
 JMAP allows multiple create, update and destroy actions on different messages in a single

 Email/setcommand.
 Pipelining also has the problem that if the connection drops at just the wrong moment you can wind up applying the first change but not the second.

 You can use backreferences to other objects created in the same batch - allowing you to, for example, create a folder tree by referencing previous parents created in the same request.

 Clients can efficiently fetch updates from their current state a-la QRESYNC.
 This can be implemented effectively using the MODSEQ data already in modern IMAP servers, or by using a transaction log data structure.
 The server can always indicate to the client if it cannot calculate updates from a particular client state (e.g. because it is too old).

-Email can be sent using the same protocol, reducing confusing failure modes for users (again I talk more about this below).
-We also have pretty-much complete specs for calendaring and contacts via JMAP, but we’re not pushing for them to be standard yet because the object format is still undergoing a lot of work in the CalConnect group.
+Email can be sent using the same protocol, reducing confusing failure modes for users (again there is more about this below).
+There are also pretty-much complete specs for calendaring and contacts via JMAP, but we’re not pushing for them to be standard yet because the object format is still undergoing a lot of work in the CalConnect group.
 We think a single consistent protocol for all of these has a lot of advantages though, and we hope to get there in the future.